 "The process of making a photograph does not end after my finger is released from the shutter.
 For me, it is just the beginning".

-An award-winning photographer/artist, Jennifer has for the last 16 years had her work exhibited throughout the United States, Asia and Europe.
+An award-winning visual artist, Jennifer has for the last 20 years had her work exhibited throughout the United States, Asia and Europe.
 Her work has also been featured in Black & White Magazine and covered in many publications, including The New York Times.

 Jennifer prefers working with alternative processes, favoring traditional hand-made Platinum and Palladium prints.
 Her new work combines photographs with encaustics a method of applying wax paint to a photograph after it’s printed to add a sculptural quality to the piece.